 We also makes significant contributions to exercise science worldwide beyond the sporting landscape.
 ISEAL is leading the field when it comes to understanding the relationships between exercise, physical activity, and chronic disease prevention, including the mechanisms by which exercise can prevent, reduce or reverse disease progression.

 We are also at the forefront of research into how to promote and engage individuals and communities in more active lifestyles.
 Our main research focus in this field is on the psycho-social and environmental factors which might explain health behaviour change and in particular community participation in sport, exercise and physical activity.
 As a research facility we aim to make significant impacts on the whole life cycle from children's physical health through to the elderly.

-For more information, view ISEAL's Capability Statement.
+For more information, view ISEAL's Capability Report.